ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 eliminated bottlenecks that occur during parallel DEQUEUE operations.

-##### Reduction in Prepare Time for Common Subexpression Elimination
+##### Reduction in Prepare Time for CSE

-CSE (Common Subexpression Elimination) is an optimization feature that identifies and removes redundant conditional expressions in query conditions.
+Common Subexpression Elimination(CSE) is an optimization feature that identifies and removes redundant conditional expressions in query conditions.
 Improved the CSE execution algorithm and enhance the performance of related queries.

 ##### Simple Query Optimization on Memory Partitioned Tables

 Previously, simple query optimization was only supported for memory tables.
 But now it extends support to memory partitioned tables and enhanced DML performance of memory partitioned tables.

-##### SERIAL FILTER EXEUTE
+##### SERIAL FILTER EXECUTE

 Improved the performance of performing row filters by serializing the Filter operator and optimizing the function call structure.
 The SERIAL_FILTER hint and SERIAL_EXECUTE_MODE properties have been added to enable this feature.
-You can see FILTER SERIAL EXECUTE in the execution plan.
+Users can see FILTER SERIAL EXECUTE in the execution plan.
 Serial Filter Enable can be confirmed by checking for 'FILTER SERIAL EXECUTE' in the execution plan.

 ##### Performance Enhancement for Scalar Subqueries